rayshroom/InvenTurboFrontend/README.md

 Data services are under `src/services`, currently there's an auth guard implemented using Firebase.auth to keep track of logged-in user as auth guard

+Please add firebase connection config into `environment.ts`, also the routes + backend url that are used